Continuing with the St. Patrick’s Day printables I decided to create a simple printable build a leprechaun craft.

 I’ve also made a black and white version which would be an awesome way for your little ones to practice their coloring skills and personalize their leprechaun in their own way!

-I hope your children enjoy making this simple craft – be sure to check back in for more educational and free printables.
+I hope your children enjoy making this simple craft – be sure to check back in for more awesome educational printables.